P.E.I.'s wait list for a doctor could grow by thousands | CBC News

 First on, first off

-On the patient registry, however, it's first on, first off — and not based on who needs health care the most, Barton said.
+On the patient registry, however, it's first on, first off — and not based on who needs health care the most, Barrett said.

 "We don't triage them," she explained.

-Note: - An earlier version of this story incorrectly attributed a statement about the registry being first come, first served to Dr. Michelle Barton.
-In fact, it was Marilyn Barrett who made the statement.May 04, 2018 10:34 AM AT